N-Wouda/ALNS/paper/paper.md

 Additionally, we provide diagnostic statistics, plotting methods, logging, and the ability to register custom callbacks at various points of the search.
 These allow researchers and practitioners to rapidly develop state-of-the-art metaheuristics in a wide range of problem domains.

 # State of the field

-A large number of software libraries exists that facilitate the implementation of metaheuristics [@Parejo2012-MetaheuristicOptimizationFrameworks].
+Several software libraries exist that facilitate the implementation of metaheuristics [@Parejo2012-MetaheuristicOptimizationFrameworks].
-The most widely-used packages generally focus on population-based evolutionary algorithms and multi-objective optimization, for example `DEAP` [@Fortin2012-DEAPEvolutionaryAlgorithms], `ECJ` [@Scott2019-ECJ20General], `jMetal` [@Durillo2011-JMetalJavaFramework], `Metaheuristics.jl` [@Mejia-de-Dios2022-MetaheuristicsJuliaPackage], and `PySwarms` [@Miranda2018-PySwarmsResearchToolkit].
+The most widely-used libraries generally focus on population-based evolutionary algorithms and multi-objective optimization, for example `DEAP` [@Fortin2012-DEAPEvolutionaryAlgorithms], `ECJ` [@Scott2019-ECJ20General], `jMetal` [@Durillo2011-JMetalJavaFramework], `Metaheuristics.jl` [@Mejia-de-Dios2022-MetaheuristicsJuliaPackage], and `PySwarms` [@Miranda2018-PySwarmsResearchToolkit].
-These libraries provide limited functionality for single-trajectory algorithms, which is the class of algorithms that ALNS belongs to.
+However, these libraries provide limited functionality for single-trajectory algorithms---the class that ALNS belongs to.
 Among libraries that focus on single-trajectory algorithms are `Paradiseo` [@Dreo2021-ParadiseoModularFramework], which is implemented in C++, and `Chips-n-Salsa` [@Cicirello2020-ChipsnSalsaJavaLibrary], which is implemented in Java.
-However, these libraries do not provide an implementation of the ALNS algorithm out of the box.
+Neither provides an implementation of the ALNS algorithm out of the box.
 Finally, the ALNS library by @Santini2019-AdaptiveLargeNeighbourhood is a problem-agnostic implementation of ALNS in C++.
-This library provides a large number of acceptance criteria, but only provides the roulette wheel mechanism as operator selection scheme.
+This library provides a large number of acceptance criteria [@Santini_et_al:2018], but offers no support for different operator selection schemes or stopping criteria.

 # Features